ryanhugh/searchneu/docs/Classes.md

 There are two main steps in scraping this data: the parsing and the processing.
 The parsing takes the vast majority of the time and includes all of the HTTP requests and HTML parsing.
 The processing re-organizes and cleans up the data, and only takes a couple of seconds.

 #### Really cool note about the class scrapers
-1000s of colleges use the same registration system that Northeastern uses to keep track of classes (Banner).
+Thousands of colleges use the same registration system that Northeastern uses to keep track of classes (Banner).
 Because of this, these scrapers will work for any one of these colleges.
 For instance, Brown, Bucknell, GW, Swarthmore, Purdue, Drexel, Temple, Villanova, etc, can all easily be scraped with these scrapers.
 Many of these colleges' URLs are listed in [differentCollegeUrls.js](https://github.com/ryanhugh/searchneu/blob/master/backend/scrapers/classes/differentCollegeUrls.js).

 # The data